A person with experience of homelessness explains how to donate clothes with dignity.

 “Last year a man came back to tell us that he wore clothes we gave him to a job interview and he got the job,” recalls Scott Kerman, Blanchet House’s Executive Director.
 “He wanted us to know that the clothes not only made him look better but feel better about himself during the interview.”

-There are many reasons shelters cannot accept all of the items you’d like to donate such as not having a place to store them and the staff to sort them.
+There are many reasons shelters cannot accept all of the clothes you’d like to donate such as not having a place to store them and the staff to sort them.
 If you want to find other places to give your unwanted items try these: